B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 Skill: Representing and Solving Problems Involving the Multiplication of Three-Digit Whole Numbers by Decimal Tenths, Using Algorithms

-These results are surprising to anyone who does not deal with numbers in context or has not developed an understanding of multiplication to explain such results.
+These results are surprising to anyone who does not deal with numbers in context or has not developed an understanding of how different kinds of numbers behave when they are multiplied.

 Example